In FIFA 22 we have been treated to the best and most expansive offering in recent memory.

 Create your own Stadium (Stadium Customization)

 As great as it is to have your own team name and colors, nothing quite hits the same as having a unique home stadium to compete in.

-FIFA 22 Career Mode will introduce Stadium Customization for your created club, and you'll have several different details to pick out.
+FIFA 22 Career Mode has introduced Stadium Customization for your created club, and you have several different details to pick out.